|

 I

-went through most of our car inventory, peeling off never
+went through most of our car inventory, peeling off

-can change color just from age, but it's as close as we can
+Even so, paint can change color just from age, but

-get without actually mixing the paint.
-After taking closeup
+the paint.
+After taking closeup digital pics and then

-digital pics and then comparing the monitor's presentation
+comparing the monitor's presentation of the color to

-of the color to the sample (usually a small piece of the
+the sample (usually a small piece of the car's cowl)

-car's cowl) we again adjusted our colors to be as close as
+we again adjusted our colors to be as close as

 possible.
 These colors look completely different from

 sunlight to shade to artificial light.
-Different computer
+Different

-monitors and/or operating systems can represent each color
+computer monitors and/or operating systems can

-differently as well.
-The lighter grays look like silver, the
+represent each color differently as well.
+The lighter

-darker one is just gray.
-Unfortunately, due to an
+grays look like silver, the darker one is just gray.

-unacknowledged paint problem, all of these grays began
+all of these grays began looking like gray primer

-looking like gray primer within just a short time.
-Many
+within just a short time.
+Many roadsters were

-roadsters were repainted very early in their
+repainted very early in their lives.

 This

 chart represents what we believe to be correct.
-Although

-exported SP310s and SPL310s supposedly were painted in the
+Although exported SP310s and SPL310s supposedly were

-Turquoise and the Nissan Blue, I have never found one I
+painted in the Turquoise and the Nissan Blue, I have

-could prove was original.
-It's possible that they were only
+never found one I could prove was original.
+It's

-on RHD cars.
-We keep hoping that one of these days someone
+hoping that one of these days someone will turn up

-what vin numbers were painted what colors.
+vin numbers were painted what colors.
 If any reliable

 information lands on our doorstep we'll pass it on.
-As we
+As

 PAINT